milvergithub/mdata-table/README.md

 `lgs` It'll display when the screen it's how max `1500px` and minimum `1200px`

-`xs` It'll display when the screen it's minimum `1500px
+`lg` It'll display when the screen it's minimum `1500px

 For display a column in a size we can define with (`xss, xs, sm, md, lgs, lg`)
 ### Template Options for column table